Executive Summary

 Most EPM implementations fail quietly — not because of bad software, but because of weak readiness, loose scope, or missing ownership.

 This checklist captures what elite finance teams do before, during, and after an implementation to ensure success.
-It's not vendor-specific — it's platform-agnostic, field-tested, and built for CFOs leading transformations in the $100M–$5B range.
+It is not vendor-specific — it is platform-agnostic, field-tested, and built for CFOs leading transformations in the $100M–$5B range.

-If you're evaluating Anaplan, OneStream, Planful, Workday Adaptive, CCH Tagetik, or any modern EPM system — this is your playbook to do it right.
+If you are evaluating Anaplan, OneStream, Planful, Workday Adaptive, CCH Tagetik, or any modern EPM system — this is your playbook to do it right.

 - Clear business drivers: close acceleration, forecast accuracy, scenario agility, reporting automation